 What makes this caulk so unique?
-That’s most likely due to the fact that it’s one of the few sealants that becomes water-resistant almost immediately after application.
+That’s most likely because it’s one of the few sealants that becomes water-resistant immediately after application.
 As a result, if it’s about to rain, don’t put off sealing your concrete because this caulk has you covered.

 Unlike most caulks, it just takes 3 hours to dry and form a solid bond.
-And, as you may be aware, most concrete crack sealants dry completely in around 24 hours.
-As a result, owning GE 5020 will help you save time while also increasing the task’s efficiency and speed.
+And, as you may be aware, most concrete crack sealants dry entirely in around 24 hours.
+As a result, owning GE 5020 will help you save time while increasing the task’s efficiency and speed.

 - Time to dry quickly